Matt Vierling Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.79 team ERA ranks 26th across all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.84).

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (72 total, 1.4 per game).
+- White Sox pitchers combine to surrender 74 total home runs at a rate of 1.4 per game (second-most in the league).

-- Scholtens will make his first start of the season for the White Sox.
+- Cease makes the start for the White Sox, his 12th of the season.
+He is 3-3 with a 4.60 ERA and 60 strikeouts in 58 2/3 innings pitched.

-- The 29-year-old right-hander came out of the bullpen in his most recent outing this season, one of three appearances so far.
+- In his most recent time out on Tuesday against the Cleveland Guardians, the right-hander went six innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.